Byron Jones (American football): Dallas Cowboys

-2015
+2015 season

-On June 11, 2015, the Dallas Cowboys signed Jones to a four-year, $8.60 million contract that included $6.93 million guaranteed and a signing bonus of $6.51 million.
+The Dallas Cowboys selected Jones in the first round (27th overall) of the 2015 NFL draft.
+He was the fourth cornerback selected in 2015.
+On June 11, 2015, the Cowboys signed Jones to a four-year, $8.60 million contract that included $6.93 million guaranteed and a signing bonus of $6.51 million.

 Throughout training camp, Jones competed for a job as a starting cornerback, against Morris Claiborne and Tyler Patmon, after Orlando Scandrick tore his MCL and ACL.
 Head coach Jason Garrett named Jones the backup cornerback behind Brandon Carr and Morris Claiborne.

-He made his professional regular season debut in the Dallas Cowboys' season-opener against the New York Giants and made his first career tackle on Eli Manning during their 27-26 victory.
-On October 25, 2015, Jones recorded a season-high seven combined tackles and two pass deflections in the Cowboys' 27-20 loss at the New York Giants.
+He made his professional regular season debut in the Cowboys' season-opener against the New York Giants and made his first career tackle on Eli Manning during their 27–26 victory.
+On October 25, 2015, Jones recorded a season-high seven combined tackles and two pass deflections in the Cowboys' 27–20 loss at the Giants.
 On November 1, 2015, Jones earned his first career start at free safety in place of J. J. Wilcox.
-He made three combined tackles and a pass deflection in their 13-12 loss to the Seattle Seahawks.
-In Week 11, Jones earned his first start at cornerback after Morris Claiborne sustained a hamstring injury and missed two consecutive games (Weeks 11-13).
-He finished the Cowboys' 24-14 victory at the Miami Dolphins with three solo tackles and had difficulties in pass coverage after giving a 47-yard touchdown reception to Jarvis Landry and a 29-yard touchdown reception to Kenny Stills.
+He made three combined tackles and a pass deflection in their 13–12 loss to the Seattle Seahawks.
+In Week 11, Jones earned his first start at cornerback after Morris Claiborne sustained a hamstring injury and missed two consecutive games (Weeks 11–13).
+He finished the Cowboys' 24–14 victory at the Miami Dolphins with three solo tackles and had difficulties in pass coverage after giving a 47-yard touchdown reception to Jarvis Landry and a 29-yard touchdown reception to Kenny Stills.
 He finished his rookie season with 67 combined tackles (47 solo) and nine pass deflections in 16 games and 11 starts.
 Jones started the final ten games of the season, with three starts at safety and four at cornerback and nickelback.

-2016
+2016 season

-Jones entered training camp as the favorite to start at free safety and competed with J.J.
-Wilcox.
+Jones entered training camp as the favorite to start at free safety and competed with Wilcox.
 Defensive coordinator Rod Marinelli opted to name him as the starting free safety to start the regular season, alongside strong safety Barry Church.